LoginRadius/php-sdk/README.md

 Step 1: Add SDK file reference to your PHP website

 a.
 Copy the LoginRadius SDK file to your project directory.

 b.
 Include SDK class file on your callback page.

-            ex: <?php include('LoginRadiusSDK.php'); ?>
+            <?php include('LoginRadiusSDK.php'); ?>

 Step 2: Create LoginRadius object in your PHP file

 On your callback page, create a LoginRadius object using your unique LoginRadius API Secret.

-          ex: <?php
+          <?php
               $obj = new LoginRadius();
               $userprofile = $obj->construct("Your API Secret key goes here");
             ?>